DMIT-2018/DMIT-2018.github.io/about/LOGs.md

 - Identify common third-party authentication sources
 - Explain the benefits of using third-party authentication
 - Explain why authorization is always an application-specific concern
+- Implement user-account based security in an ASP.Net application